-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 “The President, Vice President and all civil officers of the United States, shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors.”

 Expect numerous mentions of Article 2, Section 4 of the Constitution , especially on whether Trump’s own words and actions meet the vague threshold of “high crimes and misdemeanors.”
-Some Democrats and diplomats say conditioning U.S. aid on whether Ukraine goes after Biden’s son, Hunter, sounds like “bribery.”
+Some Democrats and diplomats say conditioning U.S. aid on whether Ukraine goes after Biden’s son Hunter sounds like “bribery.”
 Republicans deny that, saying Trump did not explicitly offer aid for the Biden probe.

 What it’s not: A trial, which would be conducted by the Senate if the House approves articles of impeachment.
 So no matter what the president tweets , he is not entitled to a defense attorney.